-The purpose of creating this company was to help people around the area to solve their issues with old concrete (restore our beautiful Horry County), as well as to create more work places for near future.
+The purpose of this company is to help people around the area to solve their issues with old concrete , as well as to create more work places for near future.

 Decorative Concrete Services offers a full range of decorative concrete solutions for residential projects mainly.
 We are dedicated to get the job done right, and we’re devoted to leading-edge concrete construction practices.

-RESTORING HORRY COUNTY ONE DRIVEWAY AT A TIME!
+RESTORING THE COUNTRY ONE DRIVEWAY AT A TIME!

 What is the difference between cement and concrete?

 Although the terms cement and concrete often are used interchangeably, cement is actually an ingredient of concrete.
 Concrete is basically a mixture of aggregates and paste.
 The aggregates are sand and gravel or crushed stone; the paste is water and Portland cement.
 Concrete gets stronger as it gets older.
 Portland cement is not a brand name, but the generic term for the type of cement used in virtually all concrete, just as stainless is a type of steel and sterling a type of silver.
 Cement comprises from 10 to 15 percent of the concrete mix, by volume.
 Through a process called hydration, the cement and water harden and bind the aggregates into a rock like mass.
 This hardening process continues for years meaning that concrete gets stronger as it gets older.